marcosdalte/willer/README.md

 willer
 ===========

-## framework in php - based in django and codeigniter
+## php framework - influenced by django and codeigniter

 ## Documentation